Note: Ollie’s final performance as Billy in London was September 25, 2010.

-Just before the show’s 5th anniversary celebration, on March 29, 2010, Ollie appeared with Ann Emery (who plays his grandma in the show) on the BBC Breakfast program:
+Just before the show’s 5th anniversary celebration, on March 29, 2010, Ollie appeared with Ann Emery (who played his grandma in the show) on the BBC Breakfast program:

 Credit: Video by Copyist58

-You can see from those last few videos that this personable young man, this dynamo on stage, has gotten over his initial shyness.
+You can see from this pair of videos that this personable young man, this dynamo on stage, had gotten over his initial shyness.

 Ollie performed his last show as Billy on September 25, 2010, after over 16 months in the role.
 Members of the Ollie Gardner Appreciation Society and Billy Elliot the Forum were at the show in force and presented Ollie with parting mementoes of his time as Billy, including cards and a book with photos and personal messages from many of his fans, both those present and those who couldn’t be.

-With his incredible talent, there’s no doubt we’ll be hearing more from this young man in the days ahead.
+With his incredible talent, there was no doubt that we would be hearing more from this young man in the days ahead.

 Says Ollie’s first dance teacher, Annette Hind, “He was destined to play that part.
 That was what he said he always wanted to do.
 When he was having his ballet lessons it was always his goal to dance professionally.
 I can’t tell you how proud I am.
 It almost brings tears to my eyes because I know he is going to have such a fantastic career.”